What is an Inverter Generator and How Does it Work?

 Inverter

-As the final part of the conversion process, the inverter transforms the unregulated AC power to DC power, then will turn DC back into clean regulated AC and this process requires the following components:
+As the final part of the conversion process, the inverter transforms the unregulated AC power to DC power, then will turn DC back into clean regulated AC.

-• Current filters – The intention behind inverting DC back to AC is twofold.
+- Current filters – The intention behind inverting DC back to AC is twofold.
 Firstly, it turns the current back into a more usable form, able to be utilized by common electronics and appliances.
-Secondly, filters are applied to the current, smoothing out the waveform and creating a consistent energy source ideal for phones, computers, tablets, and other devices.
+Secondly, filters are applied to the current, smoothing out the waveform and creating a consistent energy source ideal for sensitive electronics.

 What Are The Difference Between Inverter Generators and Standard Generators?